postgrespro/testgres/README.md

 node.start()
 ```

 After this you are able to run queries over the cluster.
-There is three functions to do that:
+There are three functions to do that:

 * `node.psql(database, query)` - runs query via `psql` command and returns tuple (error code, stdout, stderr)
 * `node.safe_psql(database, query)` - the same as `psql()` except that it returns only `stdout`.
 If error occures during the execution then it will throw an exception;